roc-11/football-crazy-pp5/README.md

 * As mentionined in the [Navigation Section](#navigation), there is a search bar which users/shoppers can use to search for a particular product or keyword.
 * In the screenshots below, the search term "navy" was used.
 All products with the word "navy" in their Product Name or Product Description are brought back from the database and displayed to the user.
 The search term is displayed in the top left of the first product row, as well as how many results matched the search.
+* **Responsive Design** - Optimized for both desktop and mobile views, ensuring a seamless and consistent search experience across all devices.

 Search Bar             |  Product Search Results	 | Product search term and number of results :-------------------------:|:-------------------------:|:-------------------------: